yjl9903/vite-plugin-cloudflare-functions/README.md

 ### Client

-We generate the API endpoint response body type declarations automatically, so that with the provided client `useFunctions` (powered by [axios](https://github.com/axios/axios)), your IDE will provide smarter IntelliSense.
+Just write you client code as usual, but for we generate the API endpoint response body type declarations automatically, so that with the provided client `useFunctions` (powered by [axios](https://github.com/axios/axios)), your IDE will provide smarter IntelliSense.

 ```ts
 // /main.ts